Jeffersonville, Indiana 7 Day Weather Forecast

 .KEY MESSAGES...

-* Drier conditions with warming temperatures are expected this
+* Dry conditions with warming temperatures expected through

 &&